readthedocs/readthedocs.org/docs/business/index.rst

 Read the Docs Business Features
 -------------------------------

-These features are for our new business offering, `readthedocs.com <https://readthedocs.com/>`_.
+.. note:: These features are for our new business offering, `readthedocs.com <https://readthedocs.com/>`_.
+          We are currently in an invite-only beta, but will be opening up for more users soon.

 All of the other features outlined in these docs work on both sites.
 Things inside this section are specific to our business offering.